If you’re not interested in meditating, you might wonder how to practice mindfulness without meditation.

 The good news is this: There are ways to practice mindfulness without meditation.

 Truth is, you do not need to meditate to be mindful.

 A lot of my students ask me, “Are mindfulness and meditation the same thing?”
 The answer is two-fold.
 On the one hands, there is “Mindfulness meditation”, which of course is an actual meditation practice.
 But then I also teach general mindfulness, which is much more versatile and can roughly be described as “Living in the moment without judgment.”

 Although mindfulness stems from meditation (in fact, mindfulness is the English name of a specific Buddhist meditation technique) you absolutely do not need to meditate to be mindful.

 You are naturally mindful without meditation

-In a moment I am going to show you how to be mindful without meditation.
-But first we need to consider why meditation makes you mindful, so that we can mimic the effects of meditation without actually meditating.
+In a moment I’ll show you how to be mindful without meditation.
+But first, we need to consider why meditation makes you mindful, so that we can mimic the effects of meditation without actually meditating.

 Many people believe that meditation makes you mindful.
 However, this doesn’t paint the full picture.
 The truth is that mindfulness does not come from meditation, it comes from space and from quietness.

 So now we know why meditation makes us mindful: because it provides space and quiet.
-And now that we know that, we can immediately see how we can develop mindfulness without using meditation.
+And we can see how we can develop mindfulness without meditation.
 We simply need to create the space and the quiet in other ways.

 10 Ways to Develop Mindfulness Without Meditation